DiBar Grill

 Planning Your Visit

 Grill-format dining in suburban Georgia operates at a different register than the tasting-menu tier represented nationally by The French Laundry in Napa, Le Bernardin in New York City, Addison in San Diego, The Inn at Little Washington, Frasca Food & Wine in Boulder, Atomix in New York City, Atelier Moessmer Norbert Niederkofler in Brunico, or Emeril's in New Orleans.
-The comparison is useful not for equivalence but for calibration: what sourcing discipline looks like at the highest level of the format, and how those standards translate into the expectations a well-traveled diner brings to a neighborhood grill.
+The comparison is useful for calibration: what sourcing discipline looks like at the highest level of the format, and how those standards translate into the expectations a diner brings to a neighborhood grill.

 Comparison Snapshot